- November 14, 2017

 There are several inside candlesticks on this chart and the majority of them do not lead to any type of trade that is worthwhile.
 We are seeing just normal price evolution.
 The presence of these inside candles could be considered meaningless in the grand scheme of things.

-Let’s also consider that there may be places on these lower time frames where an “inside bar trading strategy” will work wonderfully.
+Let’s also consider that there may be places in these lower time frames where an “inside bar trading strategy” will work wonderfully.
 Look at the top of the chart prior to the move downwards.
-That is actually a rally on the daily chart that ends with the collapse.
+That is a rally on the daily chart that ends with the collapse.
 (Keep this in mind – it will come in handy later)

 Location’s Not Just For Real Estate